kerolloz/04-CS-Second-Term/wireless-communication.md

   port-based network access control.
   ```

-- which of the following represent the frequency bands commonly used for wireless
+- Which of the following represent the frequency bands commonly used for wireless
   LANs?
 (Choose two.)

   a.
 2.4 MHz